 I’d say that the two best rules-experts are Fox’ Mike Pereira and CBS’ Gene Steratore.
 You might wonder why Gene puts his eyes of judgment on basketball and football too?
 The answer is that he officiated lots of college hoops in Pennsylvania and elsewhere too.
 Before working in the NFL, starting in 1993, Pereira spent 14 years as a college football ref out west.
 Both are pretty perfect when they weigh in once seeing the play.
 Rarely are either wrong

-It’s won’t matter how I think, but CBS decided on Ian Eagle to succeed Jim Nantz on hoops.
+It won’t matter how I think, but CBS decided on Ian Eagle to succeed Jim Nantz on hoops.
 God bless him.
-Talking with well informed colleagues knew that Kevin Harlan had little chance of getting the gig.
+Talking with well informed colleagues who knew that Kevin Harlan had little chance of getting the gig.
 Eagle vs. Harlan was New York against America.

 Ian can be funny.
 His deceased dad Jack Eagle was a comedian who did Fleischmann’s commercials and more.
 Ian does lean on the dramatics many love.
 Others don’t.

-Jim Spanarkel has always been good.
+Jim Spanarkel has always been good work.
 He was always excellent on the Nets telecasts but for some inexplicable reason was dismissed.
-But his day-to-day income is with Merrill Lynch as an executive.
+His day-to-day income is with Merrill Lynch as an executive.
 In other words, I doubt that Jim is hurting.
 He worked with Rich Waltz, a former baseball announcer with the Marlins.